Encharted Cook

 Instructions

-• Cook pasta according to package directions.
-Drain the pasta and rinse it with cold water.
-Put the cooled pasta into a large mixing bowl.
+• Prepare the Pasta.
+Boil the pasta in a large pot of salted water to al dente according to the package directions.
+Drain the al dente pasta and rinse it with cold water.
+Put the cooled pasta into a large bowl.

 The yield should be approximately 4 cups of cooked pasta.